TechnicalPursuit/TIBET/doc/markdown/tibet-lint.1.md

 [package-opts] refers to valid options for a TIBET Package object and help determine which subset of the application's manifests should be targeted.
-These include --package, --config, --phase, --assets, etc. The package#config defaults to `~app_cfg/main.xml` and its default config (usually #base) so your typical configuration is linted.
+These include --package, --config, --phase, --assets, etc. The package@config defaults to `~app_cfg/main.xml` and its default config (usually @base) so your typical configuration is linted.
 See help on the `tibet package` command for more information.